 Non-members must sign their names and the date in the registration books provided at our trailheads, and are thus covered as day users by our liability insurance provider for that particular day.
 Appropriate signage to this effect will now be posted at our trailheads.
 We thank you for your cooperation in this matter.
 We hope that the benefits you gain, access to our beautiful trails, will justify the trouble of reading and signing the necessary forms.
 Also, please make a donation in the locked box to help the club with the expense of operating the Nordic Centre and grooming the trails.

-From Ardythe McMaster on Friday afternoon:
+From Ardythe McMaster on Friday evening:

 From Ardythe McMaster:

 Grooming today opened most of the trails on the EAST SIDE of the fence: Ski Hut, Farm, Crossover, Archie’s Swamp and Omega.
 Skate trails have been prepared on the Oak Meadows loop.
 In all cases, the more demanding trails and the steeper hills have NOT been groomed, and will remain closed until we have more snow.
 The p…[Read more]